gerkirill/jquery-stateful-plugin/README.md

         jQuery(this).height(maxHeight);
     }

-Being called e.g. like shown below, this little syngie just does its job.
+Being called e.g. like shown below, this little thingie just does its job.

     jQuery('.teaserbox li').equalHeight();